Colonisation (biology)

-Colonisation or colonization is the spread and development of an organism in a new area or habitat.
+Colonisation or colonization is the spread and development of an organism in a new locality or habitat.
 Colonization comprises the physical arrival of a species in a new area, but also its successful establishment within the local community.
 In ecology, it is represented by the symbol λ (lowercase lambda) to denote the long-term intrinsic growth rate of a population.

 Surrounding theories and applicable process have been introduced below.
 These include dispersal, colonisation-competition trade off and prominent examples that have been previously studied.

 One classic scientific model in biogeography posits that a species must continue to colonize new areas through its life cycle (called a taxon cycle) in order to persist.
 Accordingly, colonisation and extinction are key components of island biogeography, a theory that has many applications in ecology, such as metapopulations.
 Another factor included in this scientific model is the competition-colonisation trade off.
 This idea goes into the driving factors of colonisation through many species that all share a need to expand.

 Scale

 Colonisation occurs on several scales.
 In the most basic form, as biofilm in the formation of communities of microorganisms on surfaces.

 This microbiological colonisation also takes place within each animal or plant and is called microbiome.
 In small scales such as colonising new sites, perhaps as a result of environmental change.
 And on larger scales where a species expands its range to encompass new areas.
 This can be through a series of small encroachments, such as in woody plant encroachment, or by long-distance dispersal.
 The term range expansion is also used.

 Dispersal

 Dispersion in biology is the dissemination, or scattering, of organisms over periods within a given area or over the Earth.
 The dispersion of species into new locations can be inspired by many causes.
-Often times species naturally disperse due to physiological adaptations which allows for a higher survival rate of progeny in new ecosystems.
+Oftentimes species naturally disperse due to physiological adaptations which allows for a higher survival rate of progeny in new ecosystems.
 Other times these driving factors are environmentally related, for example global warming, disease, competition, predation.
 Dispersion of different species can come in many forms.
 Some prime examples of this is flight of species across long distances, wind dispersal of plant and fungi progeny, long distance of travel in packs, etc.

-Competition-colonisation trade-off
+Competition–colonisation trade-off

-The competition-colonisation trade-off refers to a driving factor that has a large influence over diversity and how it is maintained in a community.
+The competition–colonisation trade-off refers to a driving factor that has a large influence over diversity and how it is maintained in a community.
 This is considered a driving factor because all species have to make a decision to entertain competition with others in the community or disperse from the community in hopes of a more optimal environment.
-This can span from available nutrient sources, light exposure, oxygen availability, reproduction competition, etc..
-These trade offs are critical in the explanation of colonisation and why it happens.
+This can span from available nutrient sources, light exposure, oxygen availability, reproduction competition, etc. These trade offs are critical in the explanation of colonisation and why it happens.